 When do we set the date?

-Provided there are no special circumstances that arise at this first meeting, a date and time of the ceremony will be set.
 There is at least a six-month preparation time required for marriage.

 Who will answer our questions about the wedding itself?

 The questions which specifically deal with the liturgy itself, i.e., the choice of readings, whether or not to have a "full Mass" or a "ceremony", etc., will be answered by the Priest you have chosen to witness your marriage.
 Questions concerning things like floral arrangements and decorations, photographs and the like will be explained on accompanying pages or by our parish Wedding Coordinators.
 Our parish Wedding Coordinators provide an invaluable service to our parish, which includes scheduling the rehearsal itself, and making sure everything runs smoothly the day of your wedding.
 The planning of music for your wedding will be assisted by our parish Music Coordinator for Weddings.

 For those couples being married in a Catholic Church outside the Archdiocese of San Antonio, we are happy to assist you with your marriage preparation.
 (1) We will refer you to an Engaged Encounter Weekend Retreat, (2) administer the FOCCUS communication study tool, (3) have you meet with our Marriage Counselor, (4) complete the Pre-Nuptial Inquiry and (5) collect the Required Documents from you and forward them with the Pre-Nuptial Inquiry to the Archdiocese of San Antonio Tribunal for their approval and forwarding to the Diocesan Office where you are to be married.